Architectural Joinery or Site Carpentry – Intermediate Apprenticeship

 What our students think?

 “My Grandad was a carpenter and so from a young age I have always wanted to be a carpenter too.
-I thought doing an apprenticeship was the best way to get into the trade.
+I thought doing an Apprenticeship was the best way to get into the trade.
 If you prefer to be hands on then this course, or any construction course, is perfect, as you are active all...
 Read more >

-I would highly recommend any business to take on an apprentice to benefit future generations.
-As a former apprentice, I really value the apprenticeship scheme and recognise the importance of offering real life, hands on experiences for new apprentices.
-I have employed two apprentices who have both been very hard working and dedicated to the...
+I would highly recommend any business to take on an Apprentice to benefit future generations.
+As a former Apprentice, I really value the Apprenticeship scheme and recognise the importance of offering real life, hands on experiences for new Apprentices.
+I have employed two Apprentices who have both been very hard working and dedicated to the...
 Read more >

 You may also like View all Level 2 Courses View all Construction and Trades Courses